-Pelvic congestion syndrome (PCS), also known as ovarian vein reflux, or pelvic venous congestion syndrome (PVCS), is a common, yet often misunderstood condition in young women that causes chronic pain in the pelvis and lower abdomen.
-The pain associated with PCS can be debilitating, but a clear diagnosis of PCS can sometimes be difficult because there are many different possible symptoms.
+Pelvic congestion syndrome (PCS), also known as ovarian vein reflux, or pelvic venous congestion syndrome (PVCS), is a common, yet often misunderstood condition in women that causes chronic pain in the pelvis and lower abdomen.
+The pain associated with PCS can be debilitating, and a clear diagnosis of PCS can sometimes be difficult because there are many different possible symptoms.

 What is pelvic congestion syndrome?